beiatrix/beiatrix/src/config/projects/mobileApp.md

   </div>
 </div>

-Review flow
-option 1: tap magnifying glass > bubble in answers directly on photo
+The student has the option to tap the magnifying glass button to edit their answer bubbles directly on the photo.

 <div
   style="display: flex; flex-direction: row; justify-content: center;"